 While septic inspections are less frequent than pumpings or routine maintenance, they’re still an essential component of septic service.
 Inspections ensure that your septic system, or the one you’re buying or selling, is working properly.
 Depending on your state, a septic inspection may be required in certain situations, but in any transfer of ownership for a property with septic – it is imperative that you have the system inspected to understand it’s condition.
 Septic systems are as expensive as replacing a roof or other large components of the home.

 When you pump your tank, it is the perfect time for septic system additives.
 These additives replace any of the helpful bacteria in your tank that break down solids.
 The level of naturally occurring bacteria in the tank slowly lowers over time due to disinfectants and soaps washing down your drains.
 These additives provide a boost to your system by reintroducing this bacteria.

 Just as septic tank pumping is part of preventative maintenance, pipelining is a smart alternative to repair your septic system or any other damaged drain pipes without expensive and time-consuming excavation.
 This service reinforces your existing pipes from the inside without having to dig them up.
 This is a hassle-free way to repair and prevent bigger issues in the long-run, which saves time and money.

 For any questions regarding your septic tank pumping schedules or any of the aforementioned septic services, contact Wind River Environmental.
 Wind River Environmental serves over 16 states on the east coast, with knowledgeable and helpful technicians to guide you through the necessary septic services for your system.
-If you’re looking to schedule a service, call us at 1-800-499-1682 24 hours a day, 7 days a week to assist you.
+If you’re looking to schedule a service, call us at 1-800-499-1682.
 If you want to learn more about the essential septic services, don’t hesitate to contact us today!